How to travel smarter during the holidays.

 TIP 13: Pack a Self Care Kit.

-Mine will have the same items, I’ll also include a roller scent stick, a concealer, moisturizer, hair band, a toothbrush and a scarf or pashmina.
+Mine will have the same items, I’ll also include a roller scent stick, a concealer, moisturizer, hair band, a toothbrush and paste, and a scarf or pashmina.

 TIP 14: An APP To Keep You Updated on Your Flight.